 Over the years, Families Fighting Flu has partnered with many different organizations on educational initiatives aimed at raising awareness about the seriousness of flu and the importance of annual flu vaccination for the entire family.
-Below, read about some of our ongoing partnerships.
+Below are some of our ongoing partnerships.

 Keep Flu out of School is a five-year cooperative agreement with the Centers for Disease Control and Prevention (CDC), the National Association of School Nurses (NASN), and the National Foundation for Infectious Diseases – Childhood Influenza Immunization Coalition (NFID).
 This school-based program is designed to raise awareness about the burden of influenza (flu) and the benefits of annual vaccination, and aims to ultimately increase flu vaccination coverage rates among children in elementary schools, grades K – 5.
 NASN, FFF, and NFID work to promote, strengthen, and enhance flu prevention efforts among elementary school students, their parents, and teachers.

 Do You Know the Flu? is an educational collaboration with the National Association of Pediatric Nurse Practitioners (NAPNAP) and HealthyWomen that aims to arm and educate healthcare professionals with flu-related resources.
 A strong recommendation for annual flu vaccination is vital to improving vaccination rates.
 NAPNAP, HealthyWomen, and Families Fighting Flu have joined forces to produce a comprehensive e-toolkit that can be used by healthcare professionals to increase flu vaccination rates.

 Given the severity of the cold and flu season, FFF has partnered with Clorox to educate people about flu, and prevent the spread of illness through healthy habits such as surface disinfection.
 Our partnership encourages flu prevention practices and aims to help protect local communities during widespread flu activity.